Scalable News Feeds – MongoDB vs Stream

 Using a specialized database like Stream results in a large improvement to performance and scalability.
 Perhaps, more importantly, it helps you get to launch your app faster, focus on the product experience and gives you the tools you need to optimize user engagement.

 To be clear this benchmark is not saying anything negative about MongoDB.
 It just shows the large difference between a special purpose solution compared to a general purpose tool such as MongoDB.
-If you’re curious about why Stream’s news feed technology is so fast and efficient, you’ll enjoy this blog post on Stackshare: How Stream uses RocksDB, Raft and Go to power the feeds for over 300 million users .
+If you’re curious about why Stream’s news feed technology is so fast and efficient, you’ll enjoy this blog post on Stackshare: How Stream uses RocksDB, Raft and Go to power the feeds for over half a billion users .